Your First Ionic App: Angular

 - Command-line terminal (CLI): FYI Windows users, for the best Ionic experience, we recommend the built-in command line (cmd) or the Powershell CLI, running in Administrator mode.
 For Mac/Linux users, virtually any terminal will work.

-Next, create an Ionic v4 app using our “Tabs” app template:
+Next, create an Ionic Angular app using our “Tabs” app template:

 This starter project comes complete with three pre-built pages and best practices for Ionic development.
 With common building blocks already in place, we can add more features easily!

 That’s it!
-Now for the fun part - let’s see it in action.
+Now for the fun part - let’s see the app in action.

 Run this command next: